Counselling And Psychological Services

 The Magistrate or District Judge will then make a decision on the application.
 This marks the conclusion of the case.

-If the Judge has made a counselling order in addition to a personal protection order, your case will be fixed for review in Family Justice Courts 1 in three months' time.
+If the Judge has made a counselling order in addition to a personal protection order, your case will be fixed for review in Family Justice Courts 1 in three to six months' time.
 Mandatory counselling is conducted by counsellors appointed by the Ministry of Social and Family Development (MSF).

 If you are not satisfied with the order, you may appeal to a Judge of the High Court.